ruijarimba/azure-pipelines-guidelines/guidelines/variables/consider-read-only-variables.md

-# ✅ CONSIDER: declaring variables as read-only
+# ✅ CONSIDER: Declaring Variables as Read-only

 Consider declaring variables as read-only when these are not intended to be modified after initialization.